Skip to main content

 Variable Properties

-descriptionstringNoHuman-readable description (shown in UI)
+descriptionstringnullNoHuman-readable description (shown in UI and playground).

 Variable Lifecycle